ranjitgautam828-eng/cybersecurity-fundamentals/README.md

 This repo helps me:

-- Actually understand stuff (not just fake it)
+- Actually understand and revise stuff fast.
-- Revise fast before I forget
+- Revise fast before I forget.
-- Build practical roots
+- Build practical roots.
 - See how far I've come (and how much I still break)

 ---